samhi113-n320/baklava-final/README.md

     - Using these files to include interactive tools to help make the website more engaging
 - Understanding Basic Research
   - Researching the different mythologies to fill out the content of the page
-- Possible OOP with Javascript
+- Possible OOP with JavaScript
   - Using OOP to design and develop certain interactive features of the website
   - Possible use of subclass implementation to customize aspects of a webpage depending on the mythology
 - Collaboration and Teamwork